Revisiting Natural Gradient for Deep Networks: Benchmark

-The second observation that we can draw is that incorporating second order information into natural gradient can be beneficial.
-We see a speedup in convergence (in terms of iterations).
-The result agrees with the observation made in \cite{VinyalsP12}, where Krylov Subspace Descent (KSD) was shown to converge faster than Hessian-Free.
-Given the relationship between natural gradient and Hessian-Free, and between KSD and natural conjugate gradient, we expected to see the same difference between natural gradient and natural conjugate gradient.
+The second observation that we can draw is that incorporating second order information into natural gradient descent might be beneficial.
+We see a speedup in convergence.
+The result agrees with the observation made in \cite{VinyalsP12}, where Krylov Subspace Descent (KSD) was shown to converge slightly faster than Hessian-Free Optimization.
+Given the relationship between natural gradient and Hessian-Free Optimization, and between KSD and natural conjugate gradient, we expected to see the same trend between natural gradient descent and natural conjugate gradient.
 We regard our algorithm as similar to KSD, with its main advantage being that it avoids storing in memory the Krylov subspace.
-We think there is room for more exploration for this algorithm.
-Specifically, NCG moves as far as possible from the current position, making the warm initialization for CG not as helpful.
-Maybe preconditioning could help to make the algorithm be faster in CPU time as well.
+Furthermore, from the comparison between NCG-L and NCG-F we can see evidence for our argumentation that it is useful to use an optimizer for finding the new direction.
+The reason why NCG-F under performs is that the smooth change in the metric assumption contradicts what the algorithm is trying to do, namely move as far as possible in parameter space.